oxfordmmm/NEKSUS_ont_hybrid_assembly_comparison/README.md

 Long-reads were subsampled to 60x using the built-in subsampling and genome size estimation scripts from Autocycler, and short-reads to 100x with Rasusa (v2.1.0).

 #### Assembly
 Genomes were assembled using three long-read only assemblers (Flye v2.9.5, Hybracter long v0.11.2, and the consensus assembler Autocycler v0.2.1), and three hybrid assemblers (Hybracter hybrid, Unicycler v0.5.1 normal and bold modes).
-The input long-read assemblies used for Autocycler were 4 assemblies each of Canu, Flye, Raven, Miniasm, and Hybracter long.
+The input long-read assemblies used for Autocycler were 4 assemblies each of Canu, Flye, Raven, Miniasm, and Hybracter long, where each of the 4 assemblies per assembler was derived from an independently subsampled set of reads.
+The Flye an Hybracter long assemblies from the first subsampled reads set was used in downstream analyses.

 #### Polishing
 Three polishing modalities were investigated: